baugid/ChatNao/README.md

 # ChatNao
 Talk to your NAO!

+With this Programm you can speak to your NAO and it will answer!

-ChatNao is a Programm based on IBM's watson and the AIML Chatbot Charliebot.
+ChatNao is a Programm based on IBM's Watson and the AIML Chatbot Charliebot.

 ## Simple Instructions
 1. Change the IP in the start.bat to the IP of your NAO